 The Report, released in 2008, ranks all schools in Ontario based on their results in the Education Quality and Accountability Office (EQAO) standardized tests.
 A score out of 10 is given and compared to previous years' scores as well as previous years' rankings.
 Oakville School Rankings

 Have you ever wondered what are the most expensive neighborhoods in Mississauga, Ontario?
-Well here they are in all their glory.
-Mississauga has grown from a sleepy collection of small towns to a vibrant community of over 730,000 people - a large city in itself and yet also Toronto's western suburb.
-Even though Mississauga is usually viewed as a middle class or upper middle class area, there are also many pockets of extreme luxury sprinkled throughout the city.
-So here are Mississauga's most expensive neighborhoods......
+Have you been dreaming about luxury real estate, and do you spend your time comparing mansions for sale in the Greater Toronto Area?
+Well here you can find some of the best and most luxurious.
+Mississauga has grown from a sleepy collection of small towns to a vibrant metropolis of over 730,000 residents - a large city in itself and yet also Toronto's western suburb.
+Even though Mississauga is usually viewed as a middle class or upper middle class area, there are also many pockets of extreme wealth sprinkled throughout the city.
+So here are the luxury homes for sale, and the best areas: Mississauga most expensive neighborhoods

 The "Marilyn Monroe" condos, as they are popularly known today, can trace their origins back to November 28, 2006, when at annual Mississauga Urban Design Awards, Mayor Hazel McCallion announced that an international competition would be held for the design of the 4th tower at the Absolute World Mississauga condo development.
 Located at the north-east corner of Burnhamthorpe Rd. and Hurontario St. in Mississauga, the 3 previous buildings in the Absolute project had already been successfully sold to the public, with tradional designs, but it was felt that something special was needed for the landmark 4th tower, which was planned to be as high as 56 storeys.
 More on the Marilyn Monroe condos